buley/dash/README.md

 When querying for more than one object we must use indexes, and to use indexes we in complex manners we typically need to use a special type of request called a "cursor."
 When you want to ask for a range of data on an index, what you get back is not the data itself but rather a reference to a cursor, which offers asyncronous callbacks that fire when it retrieves objects from the store.
 When these callbacks fire, the programmer must either "continue" the cursor or abandon it.
 This process continues until either the programmer is done with the request or the cursor has exhausted the results from the request.

-#### IndexedDB Cursors
+#### `IndexedDB` Cursors

 Using an index and a key range for that index, you can use cursors to get, put and delete records one at a time but in single request.
-Cursors are also capable of "advancing" (http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#widl-IDBCursor-advance) and, in effect, skip a number of objects in an index for a given key range.
+Cursors are also capable of "[`advancing`](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#widl-IDBCursor-advance)" and, in effect, skip a number of objects in an index for a given key range.

 Cursors traverse an index matching a given "key range".

-Two different types of cursors: IDBCursor and IDBCursorWithValue which are created on a X using openKeyCursor http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#widl-IDBIndex-openKeyCursor and openCursor http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#widl-IDBIndex-openCursor respectively
+Two different types of cursors: cursors that read just keys (instances of [`IDBCursor`](https://developer.mozilla.org/en-US/docs/Web/API/IDBCursor)) and cursors that read keys and values [`IDBCursorWithValue`](https://developer.mozilla.org/en-US/docs/Web/API/IDBCursorWithValue) which are created on an index using the [`openKeyCursor`](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#widl-IDBIndex-openKeyCursor) and [`openCursor`](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#widl-IDBIndex-openCursor) methods respectively.

-#### IndexedDB Key Ranges
+#### Key Ranges

-Each cursor request needs an index against which to search and a range of keys to match, called a "key range".
-Key ranges break down into its "bounds" and "direction".
+Each cursor request needs an index against which to search and a range of keys to match, called a "key range`.
+Key ranges are instances of [`IDBKeyRange`](https://developer.mozilla.org/en-US/docs/Web/API/IDBKeyRange) and are characterized by their "bounds" and "direction".

 In addition to use on indexes, key ranges can also be used as a key when getting (but not adding, putting or deleting) single values with object stores or indexes, in which case the programmer will recieve the first matching value for in that key range.

-##### Direction
+##### Key Range Direction

 Direction is the way in which you query the index: "next" (forward) or "previous" (backward).
 The default value is next.
 The programmer can dictate whether or not to include duplicate keys in the request using two other directions (http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#idl-def-IDBCursor): "next no duplicates" and "previous no duplicates".
 The programmer represents these directions using a number: 0 for "next", 1 for "next no duplicates", 2 for "previous" and 3 for "previous no duplicates".

-##### Bounds
+##### Key Range Bounds

 For example, say there's an index with 26 records containing the alphabet "A" to "Z".
 Here are some ways we could query it:
 * "only" "Z" would return just one object.